danielemalitesta/FairDiffRec/README.md

 # Fair Diffusion Recommender Model
 This is the official implementation of the paper "_How Fair Is Your Diffusion Recommender Model?
-A Reproducibility and Comparative Analysis_", submitted at RecSys 2024 in the Reproducibility track.
+A Preliminary Investigation_", submitted at RecSys 2024 in the LBR track.

 The current code is heavily inspired by the code of the paper "_Diffusion Recommender Model_", accepted at SIGIR 2023:
 ```